Kewaunee Power Station

-The Kewaunee Power Station is a decommissioned nuclear power plant, located on a 900 acre plot in the town of Carlton, Wisconsin, 27 mi southeast of Green Bay, Wisconsin in Kewaunee County, and south of the city of Kewaunee.
+The Kewaunee Power Station is a partially-decommissioned nuclear power plant, located on a 900 acre plot in the town of Carlton, Wisconsin, 27 mi southeast of Green Bay, Wisconsin in Kewaunee County, and south of the city of Kewaunee.

 KPS was the third nuclear power plant built in Wisconsin, and the 44th built in the United States.
 Due to falling electricity prices resulting from the falling price of natural gas, the plant ceased operation May 7, 2013.

-In 2022, a sale of the plant was approved by the federal government.
-This was controversial because the sale affects what will be done with the trust money previously saved for the decommissioning, and who is responsible for any cost overruns.
-Although all fuel had already been placed in dry storage as of 2017, as of 2022 some radioactive waste still needed to be disposed of and the facility had not been dismantled.
+On January 20, 2026 a Notice of Intent (NOI) was submitted by site owners EnergySolutions to the Nuclear Regulatory Commission (NRC) confirming their intent to submit an application for major licensing action for new nuclear generation at the Kewaunee site.
+This initiative was first announced in May 2025 and the application is expected to be submitted in 2028.

 History

 The plant's original operator was Wisconsin Public Service and it was owned by Wisconsin Public Service Corporation (59%) and Alliant Energy (41%).
 From 2000 to July 2005, the plant was operated by Nuclear Management Company, of Hudson, Wisconsin.
-The plant is now owned by Dominion Resources of Richmond, Virginia.
-In 2008, Dominion applied to the Nuclear Regulatory Commission for an extension of its operating license for an additional 20 years.
+The plant was then sold to Dominion Resources of Richmond, Virginia.
+In 2008, Dominion applied to the NRC for an extension of its operating license for an additional 20 years.
 The license was extended until 2033.

 On April 27, 2006, there was a small water leak at the plant, though no radioactive material was released.

 On October 22, 2012, Dominion Resources announced they would shut down and decommission the plant in mid-2013.
 Dominion's chairman and CEO said "the decision was based purely on economics.
 Dominion was not able to move forward with our plan to grow our nuclear fleet in the Midwest to take advantage of economies of scale".
 Lower natural gas costs and resultant lower electricity prices created an electricity market in which the plant could not compete.
 The plant came offline permanently on May 7, 2013.
-Plans for decommissioning are uncertain: as a private owner rather than a public utility, Dominion cannot rely on charges imposed on utility customers by state regulators; however, the firm has a substantial reserve fund earmarked for this purpose and a cause of action against the Department of Energy for failure to remove spent fuel.
-There is also the chance that the energy market might improve due to economic or political changes.
+Plans for decommissioning were uncertain: as a private owner rather than a public utility, Dominion could not rely on charges imposed on utility customers by state regulators; however, the firm had a substantial reserve fund earmarked for this purpose and a cause of action against the Department of Energy for failure to remove spent fuel.
+There was also the chance that the energy market might improve due to economic or political changes.